ckwongad/DrawingProgram/ReadME.txt

 More Tests:
 1. _canvas of Comands returned from CommandParser should not be the SimpleCanvas used in initialization
-2. use Moq to do behavior test for Invoker and Command
+2. use Moq to do behavior test for Invoker and Command (done)
 3. integrated testing